jiayangdong11/Jiayang_BlueStampPortfolio/index.md

 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

+For my second milestone, I built a remote control for my hexapod and I designed a 3-D printed battery case to allow the hexapod to carry its battery while moving.

+## Designing the Battery Case
+Before creating the CAD for the battery case,  I created a model of the hexapod's chassis to ensure that the battery holder I designed later would fit correctly onto the hexapod.
+During the modeling of the hexapod's chassis, I also decided on the points of attatchent for the battery case, choosing them to be as far apart as possible to ensure stability.

 # First Milestone